Updated: December 2017

 EU membership offers an impressive number of additional economic advantages to investors and entrepreneurs who are interested in doing business worldwide using Cyprus as their business base.

-Cyprus is now seeking to expand its role as a location in which to establish Cyprus investment funds, both EU regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and alternative investment funds.
+Cyprus is now expanding its role as a location in which to establish Cyprus investment funds, both EU regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and alternative investment funds.
 Cyprus Funds have full access to EU legislation establishing pass porting rights for funds to be freely distributed in other EU jurisdictions.
-As reform after the financial crisis gathers momentum in Europe and the United States, Cyprus has begun to show its potential as an attractive alternative within the EU investment funds market.
+Cyprus has begun to show its potential as an attractive alternative within the EU investment funds market.
 A number of EU directives, strengthening the degree of harmonisation across all EU member states such as the UCITS IV Directive and the Alternative Investment Fund Managers Directive (AIFMD), are expected to effectively increase the attractiveness of EU jurisdictions.
-The island has already seen increased interest and has attracted international industry leaders such as IKOS, Albourne Partners and APEX Fund Services amongst many others.
+The island has already seen increased interest and has attracted international industry leaders.

 The Cyprus Law also permits accountants with experience in the process to represent a fund to the regulator rather than requiring direct client presence with the regulator.
 Fund administration and custodial services are also less expensive than in other finance centres.

 Conclusively, Cyprus, Through Cyprus Funds can be used as an investment route to western European countries through new alternative funding vehicles..

 Notably, Cyprus’s attractive tax regime remains fundamentally unchanged over years.

 Cyprus Alternative Investment Funds (AIFs) (Previously International Collective Investment Schemes (“ICIS”))